berlinplan/berlinplan.github.io/readme.md

 <sub> Kindly consider the following questions, with the grey texts as additional information. </sub>

-### smarter smartphones, the cure for cancer, and the elimination of hunger in Africa if Slavery still presisted?
+### Smarter smartphones, the cure for cancer, and the elimination of hunger in Africa, if slavery still persisted?

 #### Benefits of slavery for World Development: (224)

-> <sub> **1.Improve African lives:** Slave trade led to the growth of international trade between Africa, the USA, and Europe.
-So many goods were exchanged to Africa in exchange for the slaves.
-These products were then used in Africa to improve the lives of people.
-Also, more Europeans would visit the slave market and even exchange goods with Americans and Africans. </sub>
+> <sub> **1.The improvement of African lives: The slave trade fostered international commerce between Africa, the USA, and Europe.
+Numerous goods were exchanged with Africa in return for slaves.
+These products were subsequently utilized within Africa to enhance the well-being of its people.
+Additionally, the slave market attracted increased European visitors who engaged in goods exchange with Americans and Africans. </sub>

 > <sub> **2.Multiculturism:** When different countries interacted, they exchanged their culture.
 This helped in building long-term relationships and developing nations.
 Besides, the slave trade also led to intermarriage.
 People from different continents intermarried to produced mixed races. </sub>